-Three sisters with quite different personalities and lives reunite when the youngest of them, Babe, has just shot her husband.
-The oldest sister, Lenny, takes care of their grandfather and is turning into an old maid, while Meg, who tries to make it in Hollywood as a singer/actress, has had a wild life filled with many men.
-Their reunion causes much joy, but also many tensions.Written by
+Three sisters with quite different personalities and lives reunite when Babe, the youngest, has just shot her husband.
+Oldest sister Lenny takes care of their grandfather and is turning into an old maid.
+Meg, who aspires to make it in Hollywood as a singer and actress, has had a wild, man-filled life.
+Their reunion is joyful but also stirs up much tension.Written by

 Leon Wolters <wolters@strw.LeidenUniv.nl>

 The film's source Beth Henley stage-play "Crimes of the Heart" won the prestigious Pulitzer Prize for Drama in 1981.
 See more »

 The damage to the spinal column's not yet been determined.
 But his breathing's stabilized and his liver's been saved.

 Oh, well, that's good news.

 None of this is good news, Lenny Magrath!
 It's all a grueling nightmare and you mark my word those responsible will pay dearly!

 See more »